Spinal Fracture Compensation Lawyers

 • Psychological reports addressing mental health impacts

-• Evidence of lost recreational and social activities
+• Evidence of the impact on social activities

 How Is Spinal Fracture Compensation Calculated?